-The “good neighbor policy” has been in force for decades cleaning drapes, cars and boats, but the toll it was taking on our health could not be washed away.
-In 2001, The Harvard School of Public Health specified numbers of premature deaths, asthma attacks and illnesses in the thousands.
-For that reason alone, I’m proud and delighted to say:
+The "good neighbor policy" has been in force for decades; cleaning drapes, cars, and boats, but the toll it was taking on our health could not be washed away.
+In 2001, The Harvard School of Public Health specified numbers of premature deaths, asthma attacks and illness in the thousands.
+For that reason alone, I'm proud and delighted to say:

 The Salem Harbor Power Plant is going to shutdown on June 1, 2014.

-This is a brief two-part documentary about the history and public health implications for the region from hosting the plant for 60 years and the possibilities for the future, please take a few minutes to view.
+Please take a few minutes to watch a brief two-part documentary made in 2012 that chronicles the history and public health impacts for the region from hosting a coal-burning power plant for over 60 years and the possibilities for the future.